Message for our foreign friends from president Noriko Sakai

 Wherever in the World I Am Needed, There Shall I Go

 Japan’s population is currently ageing at a rate that is unprecedented anywhere in the world.
-This means that the country requires many nurses and carers.
+This means that the country requires many nurses and care givers.
 In 20 years’ time, Japan will become a highly aged society and the demand for end-of-life care will increase.
 As a result, Japan is poised to become the world-leader in end-of-life services and technology.
 In the future, demand for end-of-life care will also exhibit an upward trend in other countries.
 I believe it is therefore very worthwhile for nurses planning on long-term practice in other countries to increase their end-of-life care skills.
 Chronic care demands a great deal of love and there are no linguistic or cultural boundaries when it comes to love.
 We intend to specialize in end-of-life care in the future.
 When it comes to healthcare, I feel that it is necessary not to make a distinction between one’s own country and other countries, but to fulfill our calling throughout Asia as a whole.
 Our hospital has a cleft lip and palate surgery team consists of Japanese medical professionals operating in Nepal in addition to providing school construction and education support for the country.
 I sincerely hope for a future in which Asia and the world are brought together as one through compassion for others and the treatment of illness.

 Comfort, Friendliness and Happiness